aer0ss/aerofs/docs/engineering/requirements/customer-analytics.md

 be particularly beneficial to the product and marketing team to gauge how customers are actually using AeroFS.

+Usage based events should be sent from the appliance in real-time.

 Example data points:

 - Number of files synced